What is the definition of a tree that should be protected and how to find out

-Trees play a crucial contribution to our ecosystem as they provide shade, clean air and aesthetic value our surroundings.
-However, not all trees are alike and some have additional protection status, making it illegal to carry out any work without obtaining permission.
-If you’re thinking of having a tree removed it is essential to know the protection status of the tree being considered and the steps you need to follow to be in compliance with the legal requirements.
-In this article, we’ll help you understand the steps to determine if trees are protected and what you have take to be sure that you are following the law.
+Trees play an essential contribution to our ecosystem, providing shade, clean air and aesthetic value to our surroundings.
+However, not all trees are alike and some have additional protection status, making it illegal to do any work without permission.
+If you’re considering having a tree removed it is crucial to be aware of the protection status of the tree being considered and the steps you have to follow to be in compliance with the laws.
+The following article we will walk you through the process of discovering whether a tree is secured and the steps you need take to be sure you are acting within the law.

-A protected tree is one that is subject to specific legal controls and it is unlawful to do works on a tree without having the appropriate permissions.
-There are two kinds of protection that trees could be protected by - statutory protection and preservation orders.
+A protected tree can be subject to specific laws and regulations It is illegal to do works on a tree without the required permissions.
+There are two types of protection that trees could be protected by - preservation orders and protection orders.

-Under legal protection trees are protected under the law, and they are in the hands of Tree Preservation Orders (TPOs).
-TPOs are put in place by local authorities in order to protect trees of significant public value and to ensure that they do not get destroyed or damaged.
+In the context of statutory protection trees are protected under the law, and they are subject to Tree Preservation Orders (TPOs).
+TPOs are issued by local authorities to safeguard trees of significant value to the public and ensure they are not damaged or destroyed.

 Preservation orders

-Preservation orders are like TPOs in that they are issued through the secretary of state for the Environment.
-Trees with preservation orders are considered to be of exceptional worth and are therefore protected from all work, which includes felling.
+Preservation orders are like TPOs in that they are issued from the Secretary of State responsible for Environment.
+The trees that are protected by preservation orders are considered to have exceptional value and are protected from any work, including the felling.

-To determine whether trees are protected, you will need to verify if it’s in the process of being subject to a TPO or preservation or protection order.
-This can be accomplished by contacting your authorities in your area and asking them look up their records.
+To determine whether the tree is protected, you need to determine if the tree is under a TPO or preservation or protection order.
+This can be accomplished by contacting the local authority and asking them to search their archives.

 TPO search

-To find an TPO You can reach an Tree and Woodland officer at your local authority, who will be able to tell you whether the tree is in the protection.
-They’ll also be able to advise you about the next steps to take if the tree is in a protected area.
+To search for an TPO You can reach an Tree or Woodland Official of your local authority.
+They will be able to tell you whether the tree is in the protection.
+They will also be able to advise you on the next steps to take if the tree is in a protected area.

 Preservation order search

-In order to search for a preservation order, you will need to contact the Secretary of State for the Environment.
-They can tell you if the tree is protected and provide you with the necessary information and guidance.
+To search for a preservation order, you’ll need to call the Secretary of State for the Environment.
+They can tell you whether the tree is protected and give you the required information and guidelines.

 FAQs: